jjvanzon/Circular-Language-Spec/spec/inheritance/enforcing-and-preventing-specialization.md

 ### Interface / Interface Member

-Interfaces are an intrinsic concept inside Encircle.
-In Encircle any object can serve as another object’s interface by using the __Use As Interface__ connector.
+Interfaces are an intrinsic concept inside Circular.
+In Circular any object can serve as another object’s interface by using the __Use As Interface__ connector.

 ![](images/3.%20Enforcing%20&%20Preventing%20Specialization.021.png)